LeFaucheurNoir/Python-and-pip-installer-for-windows/README.md

 # Python-and-pip-installer-for-windows
 A folder for download python and pip for python library download with just one installer !
+If you're not admin on your computer it will already work !

 just python installer folder for download just python and launch the installer.bat in the file